 “Smoke Alarms Save Lives: Test Yours Every Month,” encourages the public to ensure their smoke alarms work.Learn More

-We encourage you to use our free Fire Prevention Week resources including our infographic to increase fire safety and electrical safety awareness in your family, community, workplace or school.
-For more information about Fire Prevention Week, visit the NFPA website at www.firepreventionweek.org .
+We encourage you to use our free Fire Prevention resources, including our infographics to increase fire and electrical safety awareness in your family, community, workplace or school.